Why The DXY Is So Useful For Traders

 Tracking the Strength of the US Dollar

 The DXY is widely regarded as a reliable gauge for measuring the strength of the U.S. dollar.
-It is calculated using a weighted average of six major currencies, with the euro having the highest weight.
 By monitoring the movements of the DXY, traders can gain valuable information about the overall direction and trend of the U.S. dollar.

 Correlations with Other Currency Pairs